dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 The details of the echo protocol implementation are omitted here.
 We remark that echo protocols can be streamlined in an extremely effective manner, resulting in high utilization and throughout (see [Narwal](..)).
 For Reliability to be satisfied, sufficiently many copies of `m` must be persisted prior to delivery by any honest party, to guarantee availability against a threshold F of failures.

-Such as reliable, causal transaction dissemination can be made highly efficient due to several considerations.
+Reliable, causal transaction dissemination can be made highly efficient due to several considerations.

 * A message dissemination substrate which is designed outside the consensus critical path